teamwork-challenge/platform/docs/5-TaskGenerators.md

 # Task generators and validator API

-Task generator is a set of HTTP handlers published as AWS Lambda.
+Task generator is a set of HTTP handlers

 ## Authentication